upmind/provision-provider-software-licenses/WORKFLOW.md

 7. Run tests -> `./vendor/bin/phpunit`

 Currently, the project is using Laravel Validation rules and relies on the relevant Facade.
-As such, Unit Testing is not supported when the method triggers a `Dataset` object that includes validation rules.
+As a result, Unit Testing is not supported when the method triggers a `Dataset` object that includes validation rules.